 As a leading disability charity in the North West, we work tirelessly towards a brighter future for all.
 And to build communities where everyone feels valued and can thrive.

 The people we support tell us that they face daily discrimination, hardship and barriers.
 And the impact of harsh austerity measures roll on.
 Things must change.

 Every day, we listen and learn from the people we support so we can work together for change.
 Join us.

 We champion the rights, needs and ambitions of the people we support - they are at the heart of everything we do.
 We stand by them and we work together for change.

 Care experienced people deserve the best possible life chances.
 But they tell us they continue to feel stigmatised and alienated from society.
 We're committed to challenging stereotypes and shattering misconceptions.
 Until communities value and support care leavers as they should.

-We're also seeking a full scale review of the care system.
-And we join 400 people with personal or professional experience of the care system in this call.
-Together we want to see long-term support in place.
-Starting from someone's initial transition from the care system into independence.
-We also want the age of care leavers moving into independent accommodation raised to 25.
-And appropriate ongoing support offered throughout someone's life, so they can truly thrive.
+We want to see long-term support in place for care leavers.
+Starting from someone's initial transition from the care system long into independence.
+We also want the age of care leavers moving into independent accommodation raised to 25, and appropriate ongoing support offered throughout someone's life, so they can truly thrive.